If you are an Octopus Energy customer already, you may be familiar with their pink eight-legged mascot called Constantine the Octopus.

 If you know you want to join Octopus Energy already, then you should read our guide about how to get £50 credit when you sign up.

 For existing customers, you can click here to log into your account to request your very own Octopus.
 Octopus Energy will then send it out as soon as they can.
-Both the Octopus and the postage is free.
+Both the Octopus and the postage are free.

 Does Octopus give anything else away for free?